dokryconn/Dokters-Prescription/README.md

 The `Dok’s Rx` folder is stored within `Dok’s Rx Cabinet`; this folder contains:
 - **The `Dok’s Rx Guide.xls` spreadsheet**

-(Includes full index of script functions and additional tabs to reference native program hotkeys)
+--  Includes full index of script functions and additional workbook tabs to reference some  native hotkeys for additional programs)

 - The **`App Launch Shortcuts`** folder
 (Used for storing created program shortcut files for launching/toggling apps that were installed by Microsoft Store)